parthamehta123/code_challenge/README.md

 - But here, in my case, I have used just single event rule on CloudWatch to just trigger the Lambda which finally triggers my Glue Job and waits for this job to complete it's process and I have put a sleep method before it finishes and only once it finishes it will trigger EMR.

 - Although, by separating the event rules, you can have more control over the scheduling and dependencies of the tasks.
 For example, you can schedule the AWS Glue job to run at a different time than the AWS Lambda function, or you can set up the AWS Lambda function to trigger multiple AWS Glue jobs or EMR clusters.

+***To-Do***
+- Expose the data through a REST API: You can use a web framework such as Flask or Django to create a REST API that exposes the ingested data and the calculated statistics.
+You can deploy the API on an EC2 instance or an AWS Elastic Beanstalk environment.

+- Set up monitoring and logging: You can use AWS CloudWatch to monitor your AWS Glue jobs, EMR clusters, Redshift clusters, and Lambda functions.
+You can also use other AWS services such as AWS X-Ray or AWS Elasticsearch for advanced monitoring and tracing.

+- Set up security: You can use AWS Identity and Access Management (IAM) to manage access to your AWS resources.
+You can create IAM roles and policies that grant least privilege access to your application and data processing resources, and enable encryption for data at rest and in transit.

 ***SUMMARY OF RESOURCES REQUIRED***